What Are the Best CRMs for Consultants? (And Which One to Avoid)

 Get the support your independent consulting business needs to grow

 Choosing and implementing a CRM is a small piece of the overall puzzle for independent consultants.
-To thrive as an independent consultant, you’ll want to have 4 key components in place in your consulting business:
+To thrive as an independent consultant, you’ll want to have four key components in place in your consulting business:

 1. A clear, compelling set of services you offer to ideal clients.
 This is your inventory.